README.1ST

 In-Built Web Apps (Viewer / Explainer / Single Search Page)

 For testing and debugging of the configured properties, the Panl Results Viewer, Panl Results Explainer, and Panl Single Search Page web apps are included in the Panl release package.
-This surfaces all Panl functionality and allows integrators and implementers to understand and test the Panl configuration without having to integrate with a separate web application..
+This surfaces all Panl functionality and allows integrators and implementers to understand and test the Panl configuration without having to integrate with a separate web application.

 'Simple' Panl Results Viewer Web App

-What started as a relatively simple page for testing and debugging turned into a page that was a fully functional faceted search interface, able to highlight all of the functionality of the Panl server and surface most of the Solr search server functionality.
+What started as a relatively simple page for testing and debugging turned into a page that has a fully functional faceted search interface, able to highlight all of the functionality of the Panl server and surface most of the Solr search server functionality.
 It still remains an excellent way to test configuration options.

 http://localhost:8181/panl-results-viewer/